DDM-Lab/cmu-trustm/README.md

 This is a simple server providing a JSON API, using FastAPI, to an IBL model for the TRUST’M project.

-Note that as of 10 April 2023 remains an initial pass at such a thing.
-While the protocol has been refined by some negotiation, it is expected more work will be required

-- There is essentially no error detection or handling.
-If calls are made passing data not formatted as expected, or in unexpected orders, there will be tears.

-- The PyIBL model is just a stripped down, bare bones version of the one we’ve been using for the offline experiments, and is unlikely to be what we want long term.

-Further iterations will be required to bring real joy to our hearts, but first steps first.

 There are four calls to be made to this server: `start`, `query`, `mark` and `finish`.
 Each should be called using the POST HTTP method, passing arguments as a JSON object.